felgueres/clustered-ab-test/README.md

 The value of this step also lies in defining a working assumption about the clusters:

-> _Households within clusters under same circumstances behave similarly, thus, the baseline comparison for variable tariffs can be estimated by the actual loads of the corresponding control group_.
+> _The baseline comparison for variable tariffs can be estimated by the actual loads of the corresponding control group (clustered)_.

-The dataset includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering.
+The dataset includes a 6-month period where all users where exposed to same conditions and therefore an unbiased timespan to perform the clustering.
 Furthermore, thinking about the actual application of demand response (DR) applications, the benchmark doesn't need to be an extended period of time, it could be done within non-event DR days.

 The following image shows plots for every cluster where each curve represents a user.
 It also shows how the clusters capture users' variability and magnitude of consumption.